Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Numerical Analysis and Results

-\paragraph{Sequential freeze-in: $S_B$ (FIMP)$\to S_A$ (FIMP).} In this realisation both particles remain out of equilibrium with the SM bath.
-The parent $S_B$ is first produced via freeze-in and subsequently decays into $S_A S_A$, so that the final abundance of the stable FIMP $S_A$ is generated through a two-step production chain (Fig.~\ref{fig:Z4FFUns}).
+In this realisation both dark states remain out of equilibrium with the SM bath.
+The stable FIMP \(S_A\) receives a direct freeze-in contribution through \(\lambda_{HA}\) and a sequential contribution from the parent \(S_B\), which is itself produced via freeze-in and subsequently decays into \(S_A S_A\).
+The resulting two-step evolution is illustrated in the left panel of Fig.~\ref{fig:Z4FFUns}.

-As in the SuperWIMP mechanism, sequential production relaxes the direct correlation between the FIMP mass and its portal coupling.
-However, in the present case the effect arises \emph{without} any thermalised dark-sector state: the relic density of $S_A$ depends not only on $\lambda_{HA}$, but also on the freeze-in abundance of $S_B$ and on the decay time controlling the delayed injection.
-This highlights that similar-looking deformations in $(M_{S_A},\lambda_{HA})$ can originate from dynamically distinct non-thermal histories, and provides a natural route to viable FIMP parameter space beyond the standard single-step freeze-in expectation.
+The additional parent contribution relaxes the direct correlation between the FIMP mass and its portal coupling.
+The final \(S_A\) abundance depends on direct freeze-in, on the frozen-in \(S_B\) population, and on the decay epoch controlling the delayed injection.
+For sufficiently large \(f_{\rm dec}\), the inherited component can provide a sizeable fraction of the final abundance.
+The corresponding viable parameter space is shown in the right panel of Fig.~\ref{fig:Z4FFUns}, colour-coded by \(f_{\rm dec}\).

-Dedicated discussions of this kind of sequential freeze-in with late decays confined to the dark sector remain relatively scarce, especially for minimal $\mathbb{Z}_4$ scalar implementations; our results therefore provide a useful benchmark map for this class of non-thermal histories.
+Unlike in the previous two decay-mediated scenarios, the warmness diagnostic does not flag any points in the FIMP--FIMP regime.
+Even for configurations with large \(f_{\rm dec}\), we find \(m_{\rm WDM}^{\rm eq}\gtrsim1\) MeV, far above the thermal-WDM reference band.
+Within the velocity-matching diagnostic of Sec.~\ref{subsec:cosmoconstraints}, this behaviour reflects the combined effect of the daughter momentum at production and its subsequent cosmological redshift, encoded respectively through \(p_\star\) and \(T_d\), rather than the smallness of the portal couplings alone.
+We also find \(r_{\rm BBN}\ll1\) for all retained points.